micahwoods/micahwoods.github.io/_posts/2020-03-17-simple-idiot-proof-inexpensive.md

 tags: [fertilizer, turfhacks, om246, organic matter]
 ---

 I had an email exchange last December that could be useful.
 It gets at what is *really* required, in a couple key areas, to produce high quality surfaces.
 And that might be less than you think.
-It involves hollow core aerification and less fertilizer.
+It involves hollow core aerification and fertilizer.

 [Ken Siems](https://www.linkedin.com/in/ken-siems-cgcs-mg-800ab218/) replied to me last December after I'd sent an [ATC update newsletter](https://www.asianturfgrass.com/archive/).
 By the way, [you can sign up here](https://www.asianturfgrass.com/lists/) to get these updates yourself---someone wrote this week letting me know that these are "the most stimulating of all the things I see on social media."